humansconf/humansconf.org/organisers.md

 ---
 layout: page
-header_image: "header-organizers.jpg"
 meta_description: >-
-  #humansconf is organized by these people
+  Meet the organizers of #humansconf
 summary: >-
-  #humansconf is organized by this group of people
+  Meet the organizers of #humansconf
-title: Team
+title: Organizers
 permalink: /organizers
 ---

-The humansconf is organized by a number of volunteers.
+#humansconf is organized by a number of volunteers.

-Approach them with any kind of questions before and during the conference, they will be happy to help.
+Approach any of us directly with any kind of questions before and during the conference, or write an <a href="mailto:{{ site.email }}">email to the team</a>.
+We're happy to help!

 <ul class="organizers">
   {% for organizer in site.data.organizers %}